 Tracey Marie DeFrancesco graduated magna cum laude from Pepperdine University with a BA in International Studies (International and Intercultural Communication concentration).
-As an undergraduate, Tracey interned at CNN and worked for the network at the 2000 Democratic National Convention.
+As an undergraduate, Tracey interned at CNN and worked for the network at the 2000 Democratic National Convention in Los Angeles.

 Tracey earned a Master's Degree in Public Policy (MPP) from the UCLA School of Public Affairs, with a Counterterrorism and National Security concentration.
 Her coursework focused on counterterrorism policy, models of deterrence for nuclear terrorism, and decision under uncertainty.
 She was a teaching assistant for courses in policy analysis, imperfect rationality, and crime control policy.

 Tracey has worked as a policy analyst and consultant, and as a disaster analyst in the field of emergency preparedness.
 She is a Contributing Writer for Tennis View Magazine, having written several articles including "Doping in Tennis: Exploring the Debate on Performance-Enhancing Drugs" (Aug./Sep.
 2011), which featured references to Sports and Drugs ProCon.org.
 In July 2015, Tracey was elected Vice Chair of the Solar Turbine Project Board of Directors.

 In addition to her research duties, Tracey is also primarily responsible for maintaining ProCon.org's social media, including Facebook and Twitter.